markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     def _generate_initial_queries(self, question: str) -> List[Dict[str, Any]]:
         """
         We instruct deepseek-reasoner to produce multiple queries in JSON.
-        If it's malformed, we again correct with deepseek-chat for JSON.
+        If it's malformed, we again correct with gpt-4o-mini for JSON.
         """
         try:
             sanitized_question = " ".join(question.split())